oehrlis/o-db-docker/lab/ex01/1x01en-Exercise.md

 Additional task and further considerations:

+- Individual preparations of the environment
+- Add SSH key exchange
-- Individual preparations like SSH key exchange, create aliases etc.
+- create aliases for folder and commands.
+- start a own folder where you can add you notes

 **Prerequisites:**  For this exercise, the following requirements must be met: